Electric Motors and Drives (EMD)

 A pair of near-field close-coupled antenna, the stator and rotor, referred as RF rotary couplers, are used to wirelessly transmit the RF signal from the ASIC to the rotating SAW sensors.
 Transense has developed RF rotary couplers with a planar and coaxial cylindrical geometry for shaft diameters from 10 to 420mm.

-The gap between the stator and rotor couples are from 1 to 20mm, and rotational speeds are up to 30,000 rpm.
-Most of them are based on an inexpensive PCB material and can often be used as a standard solution for several different applications.
+The gap between the stator and rotor couples are from 1 to 20mm, and rotational speeds up to 30,000 rpm have been produced, higher shaft speeds are also possible.
+Most of the RF coupler designs are based on an inexpensive PCB material and can often be used as a standard solution for several different applications.

 IndyCar starts torquing with a British accent